 - Do the symptoms feel like a burning under your breastbone?

 - Do your symptoms often get worse after eating?

 - Are you taking antacids after every meal to minimize symptoms?
-Do they
+Do they help?

 - Do you feel a burning chest pain when exercising?